rust-lang/rust/src/doc/guide-pointers.md

 ~~~

 This prints `5.83095189`.
 You can see that the `compute_distance` function
-takes in two references, but we give it a stack allocated reference and an
+takes in two references, a reference to a value on the stack, and a reference
-owned box reference.
+to a value in a box.
 Of course, if this were a real program, we wouldn't have any of these pointers,
 they're just there to demonstrate the concepts.